 Finally, do you have some favorites from the EIT archives that you’d like to share?

 Yeah.
-From Everything Is Terrible!, there's "[Puffy the Pillow](http://a href=)" and "[](Knives vs. Cops."
-Then there are some from the Memory Hole side project that Nick and I do that I love, like "Chinless Dance."
+From Everything Is Terrible!, there’s “Puffy the Pillow” and “Knives vs. Cops.”
+Then there are some from the Memory Hole side project that Nick and I do that I love, like “Chinless Dance.”
 Everything that we make for Memory Hole is from the archives of a certain home-video show where Americans would send in clips that were funny.
-We're not legally allowed to say where they're from, but that's what it is, and it's truly the most terrifying thing ever.
-We're obsessed with it.
+We’re not legally allowed to say where they’re from, but that’s what it is, and it’s truly the most terrifying thing ever.
+We’re obsessed with it.
 The archive that they have there is the most horrifying—like near-snuff film after near-snuff film.

 Follow Aly Comingore on Twitter.